Nitrux/nuts/README.md

 #### What `nuts` is

  - `nuts` works by creating a backup of the current root directory using SquashFS; then, `nuts` downloads an ISO image using the BitTorrent protocol, mounts it and uses `rsync` to update the installation.
-Afterward, when using `nuts` to restore a backup, `nuts` will do the exact process but using the locally generated SquashFS instead.
+Afterward, when using `nuts` to restore a backup, `nuts` will do the exact process but using the locally generated SquashFS instead, so no dowloads.
  - `nuts` is minimalistic.
    - `nuts` was designed to only do what it needs to do and nothing else.
 - `nuts` is 100% Free (as in Freedom) Open Source Software; see [License](#licensing).